 Drama in Schools

-With a focus on primary and key stage 3 education, the DTEA is consulting with member associations, teachers and sector bodies to gather evidence, develop resources and advocate for the subject.
+With a focus on primary and key stage 3 education, the DTEA has completed a consultation with member associations, teachers and sector bodies.

 The DTEA recognises there has been an alarming decline in the teaching of drama throughout the school system over many decades, particularly in key stages 1-3.
 There are many reasons for this, but we believe COVID-19 has presented an opportunity to reset the balance of creativity within education and we want to use this to raise the status of drama within the curriculum.